fdazen/fda-documentation/single_reservation.md

 ![Solo_res_30.png]({{site.baseurl}}/images/Solo_res_30.png)

+###**BLOCK/DNR**

 - If you need to momentarily hide a certain room from the displayed availability, you may decide to mark the room as **Block/DNR** (Do Not Rent): blocked rooms do not count towards revenue or occupancy values in reports.
 To place a block on a room, click on the blue button _Block/DNR_ at the bottom of the folio:

 ![Solo_res_28.png]({{site.baseurl}}/images/Solo_res_28.png)

-- A blocked room can **_only be unblocked_** but not reserved.
+- A blocked room can **_only be unblocked_** and not reserved.
 Hence, make sure not to place any valuable information in a folio with a Block status, as the system won't allow you to move the status to a reserved one.
 To unblock a room, clcik on the button _Unblock_ on any blocked folio:

 ![Solo_res_31.png]({{site.baseurl}}/images/Solo_res_31.png)